MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 **Default value:** `null`

 > [!NOTE]
-> Window border colors are only available on Windows builds >= 22000.
+> Window border colors are only available on Windows 11.

 > [!IMPORTANT]
 > This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).